 The work you do in this course must be your own.
+You must be aware when you are building on someone else's ideas, including the ideas of classmates, professors, and authors you read.
+You must explicitly acknowledge the ideas of others.
 Feel free to build on, react to, criticize, and analyze the ideas of others but, when you do, make it known whose ideas you are working with.
-You must explicitly acknowledge when your work builds on someone else's ideas, including ideas of classmates, professors, and authors you read.
 If you ever have questions about drawing the line between others' work and your own, ask the course professor who will give you clear guidance.
 Exams must be completed independently.
 Any collaboration on answers to exams, unless expressly permitted, may result in an automatic failing grade and possible expulsion from the Graduate Program.